 Mike D'Angelo <firstname.lastname@example.org>

 Gustav Leonhardt portrays Bach in his only performance as an actor.
-He is a music scholar of International renown, specialized in the works of Johann Sebastian Bach, and a harpsichord virtuoso whose Bach recordings (both as harpsichord player and conductor) are the finest to be found in recording History.
+He is a music scholar of International renown, specialized in the works of Johann Sebastian Bach, and a harpsichord virtuoso whose Bach recordings (both as harpsichord player and conductor) are among the finest to be found in recording History.
 See more »

 I'd like to offer a rebuttal to some of the negative comments about this movie.
 I, too, noticed the same things that turned off the others